 My co-authored book on Chinese governance institutions, China’s Governance Puzzle, was published by Cambridge University Press in 2017.
-My second manuscript on digital participation and authoritarianism, entitled Retrofitting Leninism: Participation without Democracy in a Modern China, is currently under review.
-Read the Introduction Chapter.
+My second manuscript on digital participation and authoritarianism, entitled Retrofitting Leninism, is under contract with Oxford University Press.

 Ph.D.
 University of California at San Diego – 2014

 Field of Study: Comparative political economy, authoritarian institutions, governance, survey methods

 See my new book: